RobotLocomotion/drake/multibody/rigid_body_plant/images/README.md

 Acquiring the dependencies in Ubuntu:

-- `sudo apt-get install python-matplotlib`
+- `sudo apt install python-matplotlib`
-- `sudo apt-get install python-numpy`
+- `sudo apt install python-numpy`

 To create the image: